abhishek1397/Learning-Portfolio/M.Tech/Data Warehousing and Data Mining/Introduction to Data Warehouse.md

 - Use **z-score normalization** for data where distribution is approximately normal and relative deviation from the mean is important.
 - Normalization improves algorithm performance by preventing features with large numeric ranges from dominating model training.

-The formal notes provided accurately define and describe data discretization in alignment with recognized technical definitions in machine learning and data science.
-They match with scholarly and industry sources and use correct terminology and examples.[1][3][4]

-### Formal Comparison to Authoritative Definitions

-- **Definition**: "Data discretization is a data pre-processing technique used to convert continuous data into discrete categories or bins."
-  - Matches formal definitions such as:
-    - "Discretization is the process of converting continuous data or numerical values into discrete categories or bins.
-This technique is often used in data analysis and machine learning to simplify complex data and make it easier to analyze and work with".[3]
-    - "In statistics and machine learning, discretization refers to the process of converting or partitioning continuous attributes, features or variables to discretized or nominal attributes/features/variables/intervals".[4]
-- **Purpose**: The notes mention that discretization "makes raw, continuous data more suitable for machine learning models," which is directly echoed in source literature.[2][3][4]
-- **Techniques**: Equal-width binning, equal-frequency binning, clustering, and custom/decision tree approaches are consistently listed as standard discretization techniques in both the notes and reputable references.[2][3]
-- **Workflow and Rationale**: The advantages, applications, and workflow steps outlined are formally correct and reflect the practical and theoretical use of discretization in data science and analytics.[5][3][2]

-### Conclusion
-Yes, these notes are **formal** and satisfy the expectations for academic, technical, or professional documentation about data discretization in the context of machine learning and data science.[3][4][2]

-***

 # "Lec - 9: Introduction to Data Discretization "